 The Fundraising Institute of New Zealand (FINZ) is the professional membership body that represents fundraising in New Zealand.

-- Developing standards of practice to enhance the integrity and professionalism of fundraisers and the fundraising sector;
+- Ensuring ethical fundraising - developing standards of practice to enhance the integrity and professionalism of fundraisers and the fundraising sector

-- Advocating the value of fundraising to society and government in order to empower fundraisers in their work in and with communities.
+- Being your Voice - advocating the value of fundraising to society and government in order to empower fundraisers in their work in and with communities

 FINZ is governed by the FINZ Board comprised of FINZ members.
 The committee is elected at the Annual AGM and executive positions appointed at the first meeting following.
 FINZ Head Office in Wellington is run by a CEO who manages a small team of full and part-time staff.
 FINZ membership is split into four regions; Northern; Central; Southern and Southland.
 Regular education events are held in the three main centres monthly and occasionally in Southland.
 For upcoming educational events and courses in your region, visit here.